bilgino/angularforddd/README.md

 ## Services

 Singleton services are important artifacts in Angular applications.
-Most of the functionality that doesn't belong in UI components is developed in services!
-We will taxonomize the code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
-We will introduce the repository pattern in favor of domain state management services.
+Most of the functionality that doesn't belong to UI components will be delegated to the service layer, that we abstract in favor of Domain-Driven Design application-, domain- and infrastructure services.
+We will introduce the repository pattern in favor of state management services.

-Following guidelines can help to facilitate scope and lifetime of providers:
+Following checklist can help to facilitate the orchestration of providers:

 **» Services shared through the module providers array**<br/>